tomkys144/CTU/b242/SMU/HW/01/main.typ

 == Sum of player's hand, Number of cards, Dealer's card <subsec:state3>

-This state is somewhat middleground between previous states.
+This representation balances detail and efficiency, capturing more information than #ref(<subsec:state1>, supplement: "Proposition") while avoiding the complexity of #ref(<subsec:state2>, supplement: "Proposition").
 We know if we used multiple small cards or few bigger cards to get to this sum.
-As stated in @eq:state3, there is much lower number of states than in #ref(<subsec:state2>, supplement: "Proposition"), but more than #ref(<subsec:state1>, supplement: "Proposition").
+Number of resulting states is calculated in @eq:state3.

 $
   "Hand sum" times "Number of cards" times "Dealer's card" &= \